× back

 2. Common Type System (CTS)

 The CTS is a crucial part of the .NET platform that defines a common set of data types that all .NET languages can use.
 It ensures that these types are consistent and compatible across different languages.
 By following CTS, developers can create components that work together smoothly, regardless of the language used to create them.
-The CTS helps in defining how types are represented and used in memory.
+The CTS helps in defining how data types are represented and used in memory.

 3. Common Language Specification (CLS)